 Parents are always welcome to come spend time with their child at school whenever they want.
 Each child transitions differently and parents are the experts about their own children so we really value parents’ perspectives on how to best integrate their children into our environment.
 For more information about transitioning your child into Wild Lilac please see our transition guide.

 Yes, Wild Lilac has three fish that live in a big aquarium in our front entryway named Mango, Goldie, and Veronica.
 We also have three chickens–Pikachu, Shiba, and Jenny–who live in our garden!

 14) Can I be reimbursed or pay less when my child is absent or on vacation?

-In order to obtain a stable income with which to pay our staff and operate our program, we must charge parents for care, whether or not their child attends each and every day.
+In order to develop a stable budget with which to pay our teachers and operate our program, we must charge parents for care whether or not their child attends each and every day.
 However, we do have a “make-up day” policy that allows children to schedule make-up days for any days they miss due to illness or vacation.

 15) What are your current immunization rates?